 Torque the Drain Plug to 18 lb-ft as well.

 You can also use a magnetic drain plug that will help trap microscopic metal debris and can be re-used.

 Fill with a name brand FULL SYNTHETIC motor oil.
-It should take a little over 4 quarts (4.7 quarts dry).
+It should take close to 4 quarts.
 MINI recommends oils in SAE classes 5W-40 and 5W-30.
 MINI likes Castrol Synthetic, many MINI owners use Mobile 1 Synthetic.

 To reset the oil service reminder, see this article .